Community litter pick

 The council can arrange for bagged waste to be collected from a designated collection point.
 This will need to be arranged prior to the event taking place.

 Please note: We can only offer removal of bagged litter that has been collected from public land.
 We cannot remove waste that was collected from private land.
-Please do not attempt to remove hazardous or fly-tipped waste, but instead go to Report fly-tipping.
+Please do not attempt to remove hazardous or fly-tipped waste.
+Please go to Report fly-tipping.

 Risk assessment for Litter pick events